RunestoneInteractive/webfundamentals/_sources/HTML/advanced.rst

   * rowspan -- If you have a particular table where you need an column to span multiple rows you can make a cell of your table span more than one row using the rowspan attribute.
 Its value is the number of rows.

 Experiment with a table.
 What kinds of tags can you include inside each ``td``?
+Can you make a table inside another table?

 ..
 Exercise make a two column table with a list in each column